octo-technology/OpenTezos/docs/tezos-basics/operations.md

 ![](../../static/img/tezos-basics/operation_flow.svg)
 <small className="figure">FIGURE 1: Life cycle of an operation</small>

 Nodes receive operations from clients via RPC or from a peer in the network.
+Note that this is how a typical Tezos node works on protocol "*Alpha*".

 ### Pre-validator
 The *Pre-validator*[[4]](/tezos-basics/operations#references) is an operation's validation subsystem.
 It decides which operation to add to the *mempool* (memory pool).